 Everyone has the right to an annual gift margin of £3,000 or less which will be free of taxes.
 This can be moved only to the next financial year, which means you can gift stocks without them being added to the value of your estate for purposes of inheritance taxes.
 But stock gifting is not as simple as it may seem.
-There are many factors the need to be taken into consideration, including income tax, and other charges and duties.
+Many factors need to be taken into consideration, including income tax, and other charges and duties.

 Buying Shares and Gifting Them

-You may decide to gift shares for a number of reasons.
-Maybe it is because you want to help them build their savings, or maybe you want to gift a stock as a symbol of something, such as a company that the other person, or both of you, have appreciation for.
+You may decide to gift shares for several reasons.
+Maybe it is because you want to help them build their savings, or maybe you want to gift a stock as a symbol of something, such as a company that the other person, or both of you, have an appreciation for.

 - You can buy stocks with no need to open an account.
 You will still receive a stock certificate, which you can save at home.